-The Mastercard® Titanium Card™ is a stainless steel credit card for people with excellent credit who travel frequently.
+The Mastercard® Titanium Card™ is a stainless steel rewards card for frequent travelers with excellent credit scores.

 Considering the annual fee, the rewards program is not as lucrative as you may find on other cards with annual fees, but the benefits, like the concierge available via live chat in their app and hotel credits, can be quite valuable depending on how you use them.
 This is a thick, heavy, metal credit card, so it may be the card for you if you want to make an impression.

-This card is on the lowest end of the Luxury Card line of cards, which includes:
+This card is on the lowest end of the Luxury Card line of rewards credit cards, which includes:

 |Mastercard® Titanium Card™ (This Review)||$195|